-If you own a DSLR, you will at some point have to deal with sensor dust, whether you like it or not.
+If you own a DSLR or mirrorless interchangeable lens camera, you will at some point have to deal with sensor dust, whether you like it or not.
 Dust is a normal fact of life and it is all around us, even at our homes that we try to keep clean at all times.
-The dust lands on both the lens and the camera body and due to the “breathing” mechanism of the lens while zooming in/out and focusing, the small dust particles end up getting sucked into the camera body.
+The dust lands on both the lens and the camera body, and, due to the “breathing” mechanism of the lens while zooming in/out and focusing, the small dust particles end up getting sucked into the camera body.
 All lenses breathe one way or another or else the internal elements would not be able to move for autofocus and zoom functions.
 If you use more than one lens, the dust might be able to get into the camera body during the process of changing lenses.

 Once the dust is in the camera body, it will either fall on the bottom of the camera or move around until it lands somewhere.
 Some dust particles land on the mirror inside the camera and others might end up getting stuck on the camera sensor.
 So, as you can see, there are three main areas where dust might settle in:

 - The camera mirror – when dust ends up being on the camera mirror, you will not see it in your images, but you will see dust particles when you look through the viewfinder.
 This one is just annoying and it can be easily cleaned either with a small brush or a blower like Giotto’s Rocket Blower.

 - The lens exterior, front and/or its back element – while very small dust particles will not affect image quality, the larger ones and dirt/grease will decrease contrast and might even possibly degrade image quality.
 Always make sure that both the front and the rear elements are clean and dust/dirt free.

 - The camera sensor – the worst case scenario, because the dust particles will show up in every image, especially when stopped down to small apertures like f/10.
 Cleaning the camera sensor is not easy and the process requires special tools that need to be used with extreme care.